Below is general information for university students applying for educational assistance.

 - Incomplete applications may be returned to the applicant.
 Please provide your complete street address to assist the committee in determining eligibility.

-- Funds are paid in $US directly to the institution attended, usually by mid-September for qualified applicants that meet the July deadline.
+- Funds are paid in $US directly to the institution attended, usually by mid-September for qualified applicants that meet the early deadline.
 Institutions will apply the funds against any accounts outstanding relating to the school year with any balance to go directly to the student to assist with other costs.
 Funds may be held by the institution for 2nd term funding.

 - Currently, funding for university students is based on the following criteria after the 1st year (for students taking 5 or more courses):